This article in part of our series about "Divorce in California". You can find the links to the other articles at the bottom of the article.

-How To Get An Emergency Divorce In California
+How Can I Get An Emergency Divorce In California?

 In California, there is no way to get a divorce certificate without waiting the mandatory six months after filing.
 However, if you fear for your safety, you might be able to obtain a temporary restraining order against your spouse at the time of filing.

 How Long Does It Take To Get A Divorce In California If Both Parties Agree?